emsterk05/greptile_changelog/README.md

 └── CHANGELOG.md        # human-readable changelog, always kept in sync
 ```

-## Requirements

-- Node.js 18+
-- An OpenAI API key (GPT-4o access)
-- A git repo with at least one commit

 # More Info

 ## Detailed Instructions on Each Terminal Command